-- Provide a permanent and unrestricted commitment of funds; - Are freely available to absorb losses; - Do not impose any unavoidable servicing charges against earnings; - Rank behind claims of depositors and other creditors in the event of winding up.
+- Provide a permanent and unrestricted commitment of funds; - Are freely available to absorb losses; - Do not impose any unavoidable servicing charges against earnings; - · Rank behind claims of depositors and other creditors in the event of winding up.

-The Capricomian Ltd's Tier 1 capital includes investment shares, retained earnings and reserves (except for credit losses reserve), adjusted by regulatory adjustments.
+The Capricornian Ltd's Tier 1 capital includes investment shares, retained earnings and reserves (except for credit losses reserve), adjusted by regulatory adjustments.
 The investment shares issued are approved by APRA and qualify as Tier 1 capital.
+Deductions from Tier 1 capital as prescribed by APRA include deferred tax assets (if applicable) and the carrying value of any software.